 Mitral valve stenosis

-Valvular heart disease occurs when the valves that control blood flow in the heart do not work properly.
-Valvular conditions can be present at birth or can be acquired later in life.
+Valvular heart disease occurs when the valves that control blood flow in the heart don't work properly.
+Valvular conditions can be congenital (present at birth) or can be acquired later in life.
 Valvular stenosis occurs over time as the opening in a valve narrows due to a collection of calcium deposits.
 When that happens, the heart cannot pump as well.